 The Keen Terradora are a lightweight boot that feels a bit more like a running shoe than a hiking boot.

 With an upper constructed entirely of fabric, it's no surprise that the Terradora did not score very highly in the durability metric.
 The seams that run along the sides of the toe box are reinforced, but not enough to keep from wear to occur along the line where the foot flexes in step.
 The light feel of the boot comes at a price, and that is longevity.
-Unlike a boot with leather uppers and sturdy soles, like the Lowa Renegade, these boots will not last a lifetime.
+Unlike a boot with leather uppers and sturdy soles, these boots will not last a lifetime.
 The Terradora is a hiking boot with a running shoe design, making them lighter and less durable than other options on the market.

 The Keen Terradora does not provide much support underfoot and began to hurt after a full day on the trail.

-As far lightweight hikers go, the Keen Terradora performed fairly well in our review.
+As far as lightweight hikers go, the Keen Terradora performed fairly well in our review.
 Compared to some of the other value options, the Terradora provides a solid design and decent construction.
 They do fall short regarding support and durability, but this is to be expected in a boot that is both lightweight and entirely made of fabric.
 For the less-aggressive hiker looking for a comfortable, soft boot for day hikes, the Terradora fits the bill.